Part 1

 IELTS Speaking improves faster when every answer has a clear feedback target.
 Record a response, check the likely band issue, then repeat the answer with better development, vocabulary, grammar control, or delivery.

-Upload a speaking answer and get a fast band preview.
+Upload one speaking answer and get a fast band preview.

 Open tool ↗IELTS speaking practice test online